MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/deploy/deployment-guide-onenote.md

 - Uninstalls OneNote for Windows 10.
   - Ensure OneNote for Windows 10 is uninstalled on a user basis and not on a device basis.
 This process helps mitigate scenarios where shared devices have unsynced notes removed for all accounts.

-Use this sample script to suit your organization's needs.
+Modify this sample script to align with your organization's specific requirements.

 > [!div class="nextstepaction"]
 > [OneNote for Windows 10 sample migration script](onenote-for-windows-10-sample-script.md)